RE:Play – Space Quest III

 Of all the nostalgic games I’ve done for this blog, this one left me with the warmest feelings.
 And I couldn’t tell you why.
 I guess it is a number of factors.
 I hadn’t played the game in decades, so it was finally fresh again, (by that I mean my failing memory forgot things like the rat that mugs you for the wiring, and why exactly the Arnoid was trying to kill Roger (turns out vending machine fraud is a capital offense on some planets).
 And I still find Astro Chicken funny AF.
 Maybe it’s that the game is still good enough as is, no one has ever remastered it.
 To this day Space Quest III remains in glorious EGA.

-After you work your way through to the end of the game you get to meet the games’ writers (the Two Guys From Andromeda) as well as Sierra’s founder and (at the time) CEO Ken Williams.
+After you work your way through to the end of the game you get to rescue the games’ writers (the Two Guys From Andromeda) as well meet Sierra’s founder and (at the time) CEO Ken Williams.

 Roger of course gets screwed and takes off again.

-In conclusion, if you ever find yourself in a situation where you have a lot of time on your hands because you can’t leave the house for whatever reason, The Dark Herald Recommends picking up the whole Space Quest bundle from GOG.com.
+In conclusion, if you ever find yourself in a situation where you have a lot of time on your hands because you can’t leave the house because the world has been shut down by a plague, The Dark Herald Recommends picking up the whole Space Quest bundle from GOG.com.

 It’s a fun throwback that doesn’t drive you too crazy and will bring back a lot of memories from a time when your world was brighter and your problems were lighter.